John Reed (journalist): War correspondent

 After returning to New York, Reed visited his mother in Portland.
-There he met and fell in love with Louise Bryant, who joined him on the East coast in January 1916.
-Though happy, both also had affairs with others, in accordance with their bohemian circle and ideas about sexual liberation.
-Early in 1916 Reed met the young playwright Eugene O'Neill.
+There he met and fell in love with Louise Bryant, who joined him on the East Coast in January 1916.
+Though happily involved, both also had affairs with others in accordance with their bohemian circle and ideas about sexual liberation.
+Early in 1916, Reed met the young playwright Eugene O'Neill.
 Beginning that May, the three rented a cottage in Provincetown, Massachusetts, a summer destination on Cape Cod for many artists and writers from Greenwich Village.
 Not long after, Bryant and O'Neill began a romance.

-That summer Reed covered the Presidential nominating conventions.
+That summer Reed covered the presidential nominating conventions.
 He endorsed Woodrow Wilson, believing that he would make good on his promise to keep America out of the war.
 In November 1916 he married Bryant in Peekskill, New York.
 The same year, he underwent an operation at Johns Hopkins Hospital to remove a kidney.
 He was hospitalized until mid-December.
 The operation rendered him ineligible for conscription and saved him from registering as a conscientious objector, as had been his intention.
 During 1916 he privately published Tamburlaine and Other Verses, in an edition of 500 copies.

 As the country raced towards war, Reed was marginalized: his relationship with the Metropolitan was over.
 He pawned his late father's watch and sold his Cape Cod cottage to the birth control activist and sex educator Margaret Sanger.

 When Wilson asked for a declaration of war on April 2, 1917, Reed shouted at a hastily convened meeting of the People's Council in Washington: "This is not my war, and I will not support it.
 This is not my war, and I will have nothing to do with it."
 In July and August Reed continued to write vehement articles against the war for The Masses, which the United States Post Office Department refused to mail, and for Seven Arts.
 Due to antiwar articles by Reed and Randolph Bourne, the arts magazine lost its financial backing and ceased publication.
 Reed was stunned by the nation's pro-war fervor, and his career lay in ruins.